ECO225-W2025/eco225-project-code-Hexiang-Li/STA302/README.md

 - International Student Ratio and Faculty Student Ratio are not significant, meaning diversity and class size do not meaningfully influence reputation once other factors are considered.

 ---

-### ⭐ If you like this analysis, feel free to star this repository!